 - Vertical Files -- All subject files are accessible.

-- Book Collection -- Non-circulating Washingtoniana books focusing on neighborhoods.
+- Book Collection -- A selection of non-circulating Washingtoniana books.

 - Historic Building Permits (microfilm) -- Permits from 1877 to 1949 are accessible.

 - Directories (microfilm) -- City directories (1822-1973), Haines Criss-Cross directories (1974-present) and telephone directories (1907-present) are accessible.

 - Historic D.C.
 Newspapers (microfilm) -- Historic local newspapers not available digitally are accessible on microfilm.

 - Tax assessment directories (microfilm) -- Tax assessments (1874-2010) and Lusk’s sales directories are accessible.

 - Genealogy Materials -- Print resources and D.C. marriage records (microfiche) are accessible.

 The following collections are available by request and are stored off site.
 An appointment must be made by phone or over e-mail at least three days in advance in order to view these materials: